 According to the Articles of Association, Edgeryders OÜ is a not-for-profit company.
 This prohibits us from distributing our profits, so we retain them for future use in business activities according to the business purpose of the company.

 Submit.
-As a final step, one of us or the accountants should then submit the finished annual report by using the “Submit now …” button at the same screen where the profit distribution forms were added.
+As a final step, a management board member or the accountant should then submit the finished annual report by using the “Submit now …” button at the same screen where the profit distribution forms were added.
 Note that this must be done before or on June 30 for the annual report of the previous calendar year.

 Our current process is a monthly call with all management board members and project managers to detect and prevent cash flow issues.
 These calls are coordinated by @nadia.
 For and in these, calls, we look at the following: